As part of a modern social media marketing strategy, influencers play an integral role.

 There are a lot of influencers out there, and each of them will appear to a slightly different demographic.

-When it comes to selecting the right influencer to market your brand and products, it is essential that you choose the influencer whose appeal most closely resembles your target audience.
+When it comes to selecting the best influencer to market your brand and products, it is essential that you choose the influencer whose appeal most closely resembles your target audience.

 You do know your target audience, don’t you?
 This is an essential aspect of running an effective marketing program.